inkline/inkline.io/content/docs/forms/select.md

 Here are some considerations to be made:
 - Each option must be an Object `{}`
-- Each option must have a unique identifier field, such as `id`
+- Each option must have a unique identifier field, `id` by default
-- The `selected` value will be the option itself
+- The selected `modelValue` will be the id of the option

 ::ContentTabs
 #preview